zammad/zammad-admin-documentation/system/integrations/pgp/index.rst

    :alt: Screenshot of adding a key via pasting
    :align: center

-.. note:: **Supported format**

-   Please note that only ASCII-armor is supported here.
+**Supported format:** Please note that only ASCII-armor is supported here.

 Deleting keys
 `````````````